NikitaServaisky/Tech.Mobility0.0/LEARNING.md

 - Writing cleaner and testable functional components.

 ### Next focus:

 - Modularize map and address input logic.
 - Add loading spinners or skeletons.
 - Write first unit test for `RideList` or `useCustomerSocket`.

+## 🗓️ Daily Log – 7 May 2025

+- ✅ Finished refactoring DriverDashboard:
+  - Separated logic into `useDriverSocket`
+  - Used same architecture as customer side
+  - Confirmed real-time updates & chat
+- 🧠 Learned how to unify logic across roles
+- 🔜 Next: Clean up auth flow + test file upload validations

+## 🗓️ Daily Log – 8 May 2025

+- ✅ What was completed:
+  - Extracted driver location listener logic into a dedicated hook: useDriverLocationListener.
+  - Extracted address input and coordinate picking logic into useAddressPicker.
+  - Added resolveAddresses() for geocoding and reset() to clear the form state.
+  - Integrated MapView and address form with the new hooks in CustomerDashboard.
+    -Cleaned up legacy code and improved overall modularity.

+## 🧠 What I learned:
+- How to separate user input logic into reusable hooks (Separation of Concerns).
+- How to use custom hooks to manage ride creation and map interaction.
+- How to keep CustomerDashboard clean, readable, and easier to maintain.

+## 🔜 Next steps:

+- Apply similar refactoring to DriverDashboard.
+- Write unit tests for useAddressPicker and useDriverLocationListener.